-The Tribe proposes to team up with the Conservation Easement holder on an informal level in order to ensure the values of the holder and the Tribe is being met and how the Tribe can assist.
-The Tribe poses a unique level of expertise regarding Natural Resources, Cultural Resources, History and the ability to gain funding to meet those needs.
+The Tribe proposes to team up with the Conservation Easement holder on an informal level in order to ensure the values of the holder and the Tribe are being met and how the Tribe can assist.
+The Tribe possesses a unique level of expertise regarding Natural Resources, Cultural Resources, History and the ability to gain funding to meet those needs.
 During the initial meeting with the Easement holder an annual meeting will be suggested to assess the annual reports.

-While much of the parcels in the Fall River Mills unit are unimproved open space, the core BPV that the Tribe considers a priority is the preservation of Open Space.
-All of the proposed and envisioned recreational and agricultural developments for the Fall River Mills planning unit focus on retaining the magnificent vistas, enhancing wildlife viewing areas, restricting vehicular access while promoting non-motorized exploration, interpretative and educational walkways, and other components that value light footprints on the ecosystem while promoting the value of open space.
+The core BPV that the Tribe considers a priority is the preservation of Open Space.
+All of the proposed and envisioned recreational and agricultural developments for the Fall River Valley planning unit focus on retaining the magnificent vistas, enhancing wildlife viewing areas, restricting vehicular access while promoting non-motorized exploration, interpretative and educational walkways, and other components that value light footprints on the ecosystem while promoting the value of open space.